Ari24-cb24/Ari24-cb24/README.md

 <p> </p>

 ## Projects I've been working on
-- [datetimeparser](https://github.com/aridevelopment-de/datetimeparser): Powerful parsing library for parsing the english language into datetime objects
+- [datetimeparser](https://github.com/aridevelopment-de/datetimeparser): Powerful parsing library for parsing the english language into python datetime objects
-- [MyAnimeTab](https://github.com/aridevelopment-de/myanimetab): A custom Tab Page insipred by [mytab.me](https://mytab.me/) but with more features
+- [MyAnimeTab](https://github.com/aridevelopment-de/myanimetab): A custom Tab Page insipred by [mytab.me](https://mytab.me/) but with more features written in react
-- [Tendo](https://github.com/aridevelopment-de/): My discord bot I've been working on since 2019
+- [Tendo](https://github.com/aridevelopment-de/): My discord bot I've been working on since 2019 in python
-- [LaunchpadGamer](https://github.com/Ari24-cb24/LaunchpadGamer): Use your Launchpad as a controller for games.

 <p> ⠀</p>